codeheaven-io/codeheaven.io/_posts/2016-12-03-using-nexus-3-as-your-repository-part-2-npm-packages.markdown

 echo -n 'myuser:mypassword' | openssl base64
 ```

+You have to set a user so you can publish packages.
+If you do this from your local machine, `npm publish` will use your user configured in `~/.npmrc` (in your home, not in your project).
+If you don't have this configuration, or if you want to publish from CI, you can set an `email=any@email.com` configuration in your project's `.npmrc`.
+Really, any email.

 If you have a project that you want to **publish** to your Nexus, put this in `package.json`:

 ```